It is by going down into the abyss that we recover the treasures of life.

 During this phase management must carefully balance the need to gain a boost in fitness without compounding the cumulative fatigue built up from the season.
 This delicate balance will continue early into the tournament as;

-The application of recovery aids (different from light sessions that are often used in the days after playing/training) needs to be carefully considered during the preparatory and early competition phase.
+From a sports science perspective, the application of recovery aids (different from light sessions that are often used in the days after playing/training) needs to be carefully considered during the preparatory and early competition phase.
 As with some methods there is controversy as to whether techniques such as ice-baths or compression garments actually reduce the stress and therefore the adaptation experienced from training and playing (see Howatson, Leeder and van Someren for an excellent review).
 This is based on the principle that in the early stages after exercise (or a stressful) event the body’s first job is to cope with the damage, then restore and only then does it adapt to new, stronger capabilities.

 Essentially, the judgement comes down to a choice and judgement;